Finding the Best Wireless Router

-D-Link’s routers are mostly on the tame side, at least with their looks.
+D-Link’s routers are mostly on the tame side, at least when it comes to their looks.
 Matte black on black is the color combination here, with just a few peculiar angles to distinguish the AC1750 from the monolith in 2001: A Space Odyssey.

 The back panel features four Gigabit Ethernet ports, but unfortunately, USB ports are completely absent.
 This is a strange decision on D-Link’s part, especially considering that many less expensive routers, including TP-Link’s Archer C7, have USB connections.
-However, speed, coverage, and network stability are all great, making D-Link’s device the best wireless router for streaming.
+However, speed, coverage, and network stability are all great.

 The manufacturer includes several advanced technologies to help you get the best signal throughout your home or office - primarily SmartBeam and 3x3 MU-MIMO.
-MIMO also improves stability when a lot of devices connect to the router, so if you have a watching party or a lot of family members who watch YouTube at the same time, there won’t be any network congestion or slowdowns.
+The latter also improves stability when a lot of devices are connected to the router, so if you have a Netflix party or a lot of family members who watch YouTube at the same time, there won’t be any network congestion or slowdowns.

 One major advantage of modern D-Link routers is the accompanying software.
 The UI is very nice, with all the options easily accessible.
 You can even download a mobile app that speeds the setup process and lets you monitor your network traffic.